Skip to navigation Skip to content Skip to subnav

 (d) The employer shall post and maintain in a conspicuous place in and about each of the employer’s places of business printed notices of the provisions of this subchapter on forms provided by the Commissioner of Labor.

-(e)(1) An employee shall give reasonable written notice of intent to take leave under this subchapter.
+(e)(1) An employee shall give the employer reasonable written notice of intent to take leave under this section.
 Notice shall include the date the leave is expected to commence and the estimated duration of the leave.
+If the leave is for a family member, the employer may request documentation identifying the qualifying family relationship.

 (2) In the case of the adoption or birth of a child, an employer shall not require that notice be given more than six weeks prior to the anticipated commencement of the leave.